Network address translation: History

+The technique also became known as IP masquerading. which suggests a technique that hides an entire IP address space, usually consisting of private IP addresses, behind a single IP address in another, usually public address space.
+Because of the popularity of this technique to conserve IPv4 address space, the term NAT became virtually synonymous with IP masquerading.

+In 1996, port-address translation (PAT) was introduced, which expanded the translation of addresses to include port numbers.

 Basic NAT

-The simplest type of NAT provides a one-to-one translation of IP addresses.
-RFC 2663 refers to this type of NAT as basic NAT; it is also called a one-to-one NAT.
+The simplest type of NAT provides a one-to-one translation of IP addresses (RFC 1631). refers to this type of NAT as basic NAT, also called a one-to-one NAT.
 In this type of NAT, only the IP addresses, IP header checksum, and any higher-level checksums that include the IP address are changed.
-Basic NAT can be used to interconnect two IP networks that have incompatible addressing.
+Basic NAT can be used to interconnect two IP networks with incompatible addresses.

 One-to-many NAT

-The majority of network address translators map multiple private hosts to one publicly exposed IP address.
+Most network address translators map multiple private hosts to one publicly exposed IP address.